Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Even if Kaguya-Sama won’t receive a second season to continue its source material, I can hardly complain given how complete the finale was.
 It left me satisfied.
 Perhaps wanting more, but in a good way.
 It closes off the season on an incredibly high note that makes any criticisms against the show negligible.

-I can’t really express how much I love the characters in Kaguya-Sama and how big their role is in the series’ critical and commercial success.
+I can’t really express how much I love the characters in Kaguya-Sama and how big their roles are in the series’ critical and commercial success.
 And this isn’t only because of Shirogane, Kaguya and fellow Council members Fujiwara and Ishigami, but because of the cast as a whole, both supporting and minor characters.

 So I’ll just warn you in case my review hasn’t helped thus far: if you don’t like tsunderes, you may have problems with Kaguya-Sama.
 That is my opinion, as I’ve noticed that some of my friends who hate the tsundere archetype were rather polarized in their opinions regarding the show, so there’s that.
 Now let’s move on.